Games & Quizzes

 /ˈhelpiNG/

-portion of food served to one person at one time.
+Amount of food you are given on your plate.
 To act to enable a person to do something; assist.

 /ˈenēˌ(h)wer/

-In, at or to any place.
+To any extent or degree (often used with not).
 Use to indicate limits or variation. any place.

 /strāt/